 Public Schools:

 3. Would a teacher at that school send her own children there?
 This can be difficult information to obtain, but I would try to get it.
 Teachers have nothing to gain or lose by answering this truthfully.
 This was a huge benefit for my husband and I. One of his best friends is married to a kindergarten teacher at our local elementary school!
-As a veteran teacher who taught in two different public schools, I know that I would have given a resounding “YES” to that question regarding one school, and a resounding “NO WAY” regarding the other.
+As a veteran teacher who taught in two different public schools, I know I would have given a resounding “YES” to that question regarding one school and a resounding “NO WAY” about the other.
 It would come down to knowledge about the overall direction of the school, the curriculum, the administrative team, and overall teacher quality and morale.

 Our next article will cover the information you need to gather about private schools.